M-a-x-G/RustyCircle/README.md

 [![Build Status](https://travis-ci.org/M-a-x-G/RustyCircle.svg)](https://travis-ci.org/M-a-x-G/RustyCircle)

 This is an implementation of the [circle version of Bresenham's line algorithm] (https://de.wikipedia.org/wiki/Bresenham-Algorithmus) written in Rust.
+The program draws an image of a circle in a grid with 200pt width and 150 height.
+One point is 5px x 5px.

 ## Getting started